kriszyp/xstyle/README.md

-The shims.css stylesheet (referenced in the example above) includes a number of out of the box shims to upgrade older browsers for modern CSS properties including: opacity, bottom, right, transition, border-radius, box-shadow, box-sizing, border-image, transform.
+The shims.css stylesheet (referenced in the example above) includes a number of out of the box shims to upgrade older browsers for modern CSS properties including: opacity, bottom, right, transition, box-shadow, box-radius, box-sizing, border-image, transform (for some of these, browsers must at least support vender-prefixed versions of the properties).
 The shims.css stylesheet also defines shims for pseudo selectors including hover and focus.
 By @import'ing shims.css into a stylesheet, these shims will be defined and we can using.
 The rule definitions are transitive, so if stylesheet A @import's stylesheet B, which @import's